-Baines is under contract at Goodison Park until 2015 and as Goal revealed in October, he will not sign a new deal while United retain an active interest, despite Everton being prepared to double his salary to around £75,000-a-week.
+Baines is under contract at Goodison Park until 2015 and will not sign a new deal while United retain an active interest, despite Everton being prepared to double his salary to around £75,000-a-week.

 United's owners, the Glazer family, and executive vice chairman Ed Woodward have indicated to Moyes that he will have a substantial budget in January, with United keen to bolster their midfield further despite Fellaini's summer arriival.

 "The owners are keen to make a statement by backing David fully, so expect two or three big bids at least in January," a club source told Goal.